rsmp-nordic/rsmp_sxl_vms/docs/pages/concept.md

 ## Layouts
 The location of physical elements are fixed.
 Their locations can be read, but not modified.

-Virtual components rendered on a pixel display can moved around without the the pixel display, using a simple layout language.
+Virtual components rendered on a pixel display can be moved around within the the pixel display, using a simple layout language.

 The location and scaling of all component together is called an **layout**.
 A device that includes one or more pixel displays can have multiple layouts that you can switch between.